shenwei356/LexicMap/docs/content/usage/index/_index.md

   -D, --seed-max-desert int       ► Maximum length of sketching deserts, or maximum seed distance.
-                                  Deserts with seed distance larger than this value will be filled by choosing k-mers roughly every --seed-in-desert-dist bases. (default 200) -p, --seed-min-prefix int       ► Minimum length of shared substrings (anchors) in searching.
-Here, this value is used to remove low-complexity masks and choose k-mers to fill sketching deserts. (default 15) -B, --seq-name-filter strings   ► List of regular expressions for filtering out sequences by contents in FASTA/Q header/name, case ignored.
+                                  Deserts with seed distance larger than this value will be filled by choosing k-mers roughly every --seed-in-desert-dist bases. (default 200) -B, --seq-name-filter strings   ► List of regular expressions for filtering out sequences by contents in FASTA/Q header/name, case ignored.
   -S, --skip-file-check           ► Skip input file checking when given files or a file list.